Special enrollment opportunities

 Changing plans — what you need to know

-Outside of Open Enrollment, you can change plans for this year if you have a life event that qualifies you for a
+Outside of Open Enrollment, you can change plans if you have a life event that qualifies you for a

 .
 If you qualify for a Special Enrollment Period and want to change plans, you may: